CumulusNetworks/docs/content/cumulus-netq-52/Whats-New/_index.md

 ## What's New in NetQ 5.2

+- Added ability to {{<link title="Disaster Recovery Using NFS" text="back up your NetQ data using an NFS server">}} for disaster recovery scenarios
 - Added a {{<link title="System Events Reference/#correlation-events" text="fault correlation system event">}} which groups of events linked to the same underlying issue and displays the association between host-based errors and devices within a network’s fabric (beta)
 - Added {{<link title="Validation Tests Reference/#adaptive-routing-validation-tests" text="adaptive routing validations">}} that verify configuration consistencies across switches in your network's fabric (beta)
 - Added support for node addition for NetQ NVLink + Ethernet combined mode deployments (beta)